Oceanic climate: Africa

 The only noteworthy area of maritime climate at or near sea-level within Africa is in South Africa from Mossel Bay on the Western Cape coast to Plettenberg Bay (the Garden Route), with additional pockets of this climate inland of the Eastern Cape and KwaZulu-Natal coast.
 It is usually warm most of the year with no pronounced rainy season, but slightly more rain in autumn and spring.
 The Tristan da Cunha archipelago in the South Atlantic also has an oceanic climate.

 Asia and Oceania

+Although oceanic climate is rare in Asia, subtropical highland climates and cold subtropical highland climates can be found in parts of Southwestern China, and the Himalayan regions of the northern Indian subcontinent.